SKS: Service history

-A guerrilla of the Liberation Army of South Vietnam, crouching in a tunnel with an SKS carbine.
+A guerrilla of the Liberation Army of South Vietnam (Viet Cong) crouching in a tunnel with a Chinese SKS.

 A few years after the SKS was brought into service in 1949, it was rendered obsolete for the Soviet military by the new AK-47, which was adopted in increasing numbers by Soviet front-line units throughout the 1950s.
 During the early 1950s, the typical Soviet rifle squad was organized on the basis of the SKS and the RPD light machine gun, which was chambered for the same 7.62×39mm ammunition.
 The RPD's role was the designated squad automatic weapon, laying down suppressive fire in support of infantry armed with semi-automatic carbines.
 The Soviet Army wanted all members of the rifle squad to have the ability to use fully automatic fire as needed, which played a pivotal role in the AK gaining favor as the standard infantry weapon over the SKS.
 The SKS and RPD were also very different weapons with no interchangeable parts, and they required separate training and maintenance programs.
 As a result, a light machine gun more compatible with the rest of the rifle squad's weapons was requested.
 This would result in the adoption of the RPK light machine gun.
-The RPK was derived directly from the AK and had an identical manual of arms.
+The RPK was derived directly from the AK, could use AK magazines and had an identical manual of arms.

 The Central Intelligence Agency (CIA) first noted the SKS replacing the Mosin–Nagant with front-line Soviet units in Europe in 1954, and began compiling detailed information about the new service rifle.
 The CIA observed that the AK-47 was being introduced at the same time to replace the PPSh-41 submachine gun.
 Two years later, the SKS was used by Soviet troops and Hungarian partisans alike during the 1956 Hungarian Revolution.
 Thereafter, while the SKS was retained for various auxiliary duties, it ceased to have any real military significance in the Soviet Union.
 Only a small number remained in active service, mostly with support units, until the 1980s.
 However, the SKS found a longer second life in the service of various Soviet-aligned nations, in particular the People's Republic of China.
 The Chinese state manufactured it for decades after production had ceased in the Soviet Union, mainly to arm its vast military reserves and militia forces.